> IDA Incentives

 Projects that may be eligible for IDA assistance include: manufacturing, warehousing, commercial, industrial, research, industrial pollution control and recreation.
 For full details on the tax incentives offered by the Bethlehem IDA, please refer to the Uniform Tax Exemption Policy found in the Bethlehem IDA Policy Manual.

-To learn more about IDA assistance and if your business and project would qualify please contact John Taylor, Senior Economic Developer at 518-439-4955 ext.
-1189 or jtaylor@townofbethlehem.org.
+To learn more about IDA assistance and if your business and project would qualify, please contact Brianne Conner, Senior Economic Developer, at 518-439-4955 ext.
+1189 or bconner@townofbethlehem.org.

 Real Property Tax Abatement (PILOT)